offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 >
 > Series published: 2016/01/04

 There are too many genes here for the clustering algorithm (Python is slow).
-As such, standard deviation is used to filter out genes expression vectors that don't dramatically change during the time-course.
+As such, standard deviation is used to filter out gene expression vectors that don't dramatically change during the time-course.
 The experiment did come with a control group: a second population of the same cell line but uninfected.
 Maybe instead of standard deviation, a better filtering approach would be to only include genes whose gene expression pattern is vastly different between control group vs experimental group.

 The original data set was too large.
 I removed the replicates and only kept hour 24 of the control group.
 ```